JuliaPhylo/PhyloNetworks.jl/docs/src/man/inputdata.md

 Be careful to use a numQ value smaller than the total number of possible 4-taxon subsets, which is *n choose 4* on *n* taxa (e.g. 15 on 6 taxa).
-To get a predictable random sample, you may set the seed with `srand(12321)` (for instance) prior to sampling the quartets as above.
+To get a predictable random sample, you may set the seed with `using Random; Random.seed!(12321)`
+(for instance) prior to sampling the quartets as above.

 ## Tutorial data: quartet CFs